 The Partnership recognizes the unique role that public health plays in community and economic development efforts.
-Therefore, The Partnership supports the establishment of a free immunization program for uninsured adults, along the lines of CDC's Vaccine for Children Program.
+Therefore, The Partnership supports the establishment of a free immunization program for uninsured adults, along the lines of the Centers for Disease Control and Prevention's (CDC's) Vaccine for Children Program.
 Additionally, The Partnership supports evidence-based policies and initiatives to decrease the misuse of opioids and improve access to effective treatment to those addicted.